Wabakimi Canoe Trip: Days 11 to 15 – From Smoothrock Lake To Collins Via The Boiling Sand River

 distance: 19 km.

 We had three days before our train ride back to Toronto from the Collins VIA stop on the morning of the 4th day.
-Collins was only 30 kilometers away and, if pressed, we could have knocked it off in one day.
+Collins was only 30 kilometres away and, if pressed, we could have knocked it off in one day.
 Instead, we had to stretch it out to fill three!

 Day 12- CS to Boiling Sand River